Posted by Heart Hugger on Aug 7, 2019 2:51:00 PM

-There are a lot of components to consider when it comes to healing after heart surgery, but one of the most important components is the treatment of the sternum.
-In truth, the sternum is actually a broken bone at the beginning of the healing process--but is it treated as such?
+There are a lot of components to consider when it comes to healing after open heart surgery, but one of the most important components is the treatment of the sternum.
+In truth, the sternum is actually a broken bone at the beginning of the healing process.
+But is it treated as such?
 Are there extra considerations?
 Here's a closer look.

-When it comes to any broken bone, there are four basic principles of management--and they're an important part of how the sternum is treated after heart surgery.
-They are as follows:
+When it comes to any broken bone, there are four basic principles of management.
+These are important parts of how the sternum is treated after heart surgery.
+The principles are:

 - Stabilizing the bone so that it can heal without a significant interruption in normal movement and function